Kinship Navigator Program

-The Kinship Navigator Program was created to support caregivers caring for a child or children of a friend or relative.
+The Kinship Navigator Program was created to support caregivers caring for a child or children who are not the parents of the child or children.
 The implementation of this program coincides with New Jersey's fiscal year which means the program begins July 1 and ends on June 30.
 Program recipients must apply every year even if they received benefits the year before.

 Register with NJ 211 to Apply or Learn More

-If you are providing direct care for children who are your nieces, nephews, cousins, siblings or grandchildren or friends, and their parents are not able to care for them (perhaps because the parents have died, are incarcerated, or are unfit due to other reasons) you may be eligible for assistance through this program.
-To find out more, dial 2-1-1 and speak with a call specialist who will be able to register you so that you may apply for the program.
-Once registered your information is transmitted to a local Kinship Navigator agency.
+If you are providing direct care for children who's parents are not able to care for them (perhaps because the parents have died, are incarcerated, or are unfit due to other reasons) you may be eligible for assistance through this program.
+To find out more, dial 2-1-1 and speak with a community resource specialist who will be able to register you so that you may apply for the program.
+Once registered, your information is transmitted to a local Kinship Navigator agency.
 Someone from that agency will then contact you to determine if you are eligible and help you to apply for the support that is available through the program.

 Kinship Navigator Agencies Help in Three Ways